mstevetodd/EngineDriver_Home/docs/configuration/conserving_power.rst

 ----

-If you  Android device/phone runs out of battery too quickly you can try the folowing to help conserve power:
+If your Android device/phone runs out of battery too quickly you can try the folowing to help conserve power:

 * Keep the brightness of the device as low as practical
 * Disable Bluetooth and NFC if you are not using them